mpwassler/terra/README.md

 Requires a `MAPBOX_API_TOKEN` ENV variable be set.
 Either via export from a shell config or in a `.env` file.

 # Linting

 Run `./scripts/lint.sh` to run linters (rubocop and standardjs)

+# Testing

+Run `./scrips/spec.sh` to run the rspec tests.